Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks: Introduction

-To better understand these issues, the literature on financial contagion has studied how interbank obligations create channels for a shock in one part of the system to spread widely.\footnote{See, for instance, Eisenberg and Noe \citeyearpar{eisenbergn2001}, Gai and Kapadia \citeyearpar{gaik2010}, Elliott, Golub, and Jackson \citeyearpar{elliottgj2014}, Acemoglu, Ozdaglar, and Tahbaz-Salehi \citeyearpar{acemogluot2015}, Csoka and Herings \citeyearpar{csokah2018}.
-For a recent survey, see Jackson and Pernoud \citeyearpar{jacksonp2020survey}.} What has received less attention is how these interdependencies can lead to multiple equilibria, with the insolvencies of some banks becoming self-fulfilling.
-Depending on the network structure, some banks may remain solvent if and only if they all repay their debts to each other.
-This multiplicity is important to understand as it contributes to the fragility of the financial system: multiple equilibria mean that pessimistic beliefs about the state of others' balance-sheets can become self-fulfilling and lead banks to stop payments to each other -- a type of credit freeze -- even when solvency is possible in another equilibrium where banks trust that they will receive each other's payments.
+The literature on financial contagion has studied how interbank obligations enable a shock in one part of the system to spread widely, and how this contagion is magnified if banks incur costs upon default.\footnote{See, for instance, Kiyotaki and Moore \citeyearpar{kiyotaki1998credit}, Eisenberg and Noe \citeyearpar{eisenbergn2001}, Gai and Kapadia \citeyearpar{gaik2010}, Elliott, Golub, and Jackson \citeyearpar{elliottgj2014}, Acemoglu, Ozdaglar, and Tahbaz-Salehi \citeyearpar{acemogluot2015}, and Jackson and Pernoud \citeyearpar{jacksonp2021b}.
+For a recent survey, see Jackson and Pernoud \citeyearpar{jacksonp2021}.} What has received less attention is how these interdependencies can lead to multiple equilibria,\footnote{We use the term ``equilibrium'' to keep with the literature, but here this term only reflects the mutual consistency of banks' values -- so a fixed point in accounting balance sheets -- and not any strategic behavior.} with the defaults of some banks becoming self-fulfilling.
+For instance, a Bank A defaulting on its obligation to another Bank B, might lead B to default as well.
+This can lead to further missed payments that feed back to Bank A, making its initial default self-fulfilling.